Sean-Lildhar/Campus-Connect-CSCI2040U/README.md

             EditFavouritesTest              <- test the EditFavourites class
             EditLocationTest                <- test the EditLocation class
             EditUserTest                    <- test the EditUser class
+            NavigationTest                  <- test the Navigation
+            TestNavService                  <- mock mapping for testing
         model
             AdminTest                       <- test the Admin class
             LocationTest                    <- test the Location class